survivalizeed/TraceViewer/README.md

 4. Push your changes to your fork.
 5. Submit a pull request.

-Please ensure your C# code adheres to the project's coding style and includes appropriate tests.
+Please ensure your C# code adheres to the project's coding style.

 ## License

 This project is licensed under the [GPL-3.0 license](LICENSE).
 See the `LICENSE` file for more information.

+## Credits
+To x64dbg and the docs and the creator of the Execution Trace Viewer

 ## Author